This document is divided into a few sections:

 - Remote Streaming Session Tracking.
 Know which devices are (or were) remotely streaming your cameras.
 Manage existing connections.
 Define blocking rules.

-- Live Stream to YouTube.
+- [DONE] Live Stream to YouTube.
 Figure out how to support MPEG-DASH so that any Streamie device can live stream to YouTube (or possibly other platforms).
-Update: this feature is finally available (in beta) as of v3.13.2.
-Check it out!

 - Crash Reporting & Resolutions.
 When an app crash occurs, make the crash details and the associated issue visible to the user.
 Thus a user could beware of the nature of the issue and its progress towards being resolved.